pranayga/8080-emulator/README.md

 ### Disassembling & Debugging 8080

-Well let's get started.
+Well, let's get started.
 We'll first do an overall instruction base like [disass_1](http://www.emulator101.com/disassembler-pt-1.html).
-Then We'll the follow the [order of the posts](http://www.emulator101.com/emulator-shell.html), cross refering with Chapter 4 in the system manual.
+Then We'll follow the [order of the posts](http://www.emulator101.com/emulator-shell.html), cross-referring with Chapter 4 in the system manual.
 At the same time, we'll be using the ROM itself to figure out which instruction to emulate next.
 When we run the ROM and something doesn't work, that's the instruction to figure out!
-Just exec the ROM unless you hit an instruction which you've not implemented yet.
+Just exec the ROM unless you hit an instruction that you've not implemented yet.
 Implement, then keep going.

 Below is a example of decompile mode:
 ```C